-The Drake online Master of Jurisprudence in Compliance and Risk Management can be completed in a year and a half, attending part-time.
-The program consists of 24 credit hours to be taken in the following areas:
+The Drake 100% online Master of Jurisprudence in Compliance and Risk Management can be completed in a year and a half, attending part-time.
+The asynchronous courses are six weeks and the program consists of 24 credit hours to be taken in the following areas:

 - Core courses: 18 credit hours

 - Elective courses: 6 credit hours